pysal/momepy/README.md

     pip install momepy

 See the [installation instructions](http://docs.momepy.org/en/latest/install.html) for detailed instructions.
-Momepy depends on python geospatial stack, which might cause some dependency issues.
+Momepy depends on the python geospatial stack, which might cause some dependency issues.

 ## Contributing to momepy
 Contributions of any kind to momepy are more than welcome.
-That does not mean new code only, but also improvements of documentation and user guide, additional tests (ideally filling the gaps in existing suite) or bug report or idea what could be added or done better.
+That does not mean new code only, but also:
+* improvements to the documentation and user guide,
+* additional tests (ideally filling the gaps in the existing suite),
+* bug reports, or
+* ideas for what could be added or done better.

 All contributions should go through our GitHub repository.
-Bug reports, ideas or even questions should be raised by opening an issue on the GitHub tracker.
+Bug reports, ideas, or even questions should be raised by opening an issue on the GitHub tracker.
 Suggestions for changes in code or documentation should be submitted as a pull request.
 However, if you are not sure what to do, feel free to open an issue.
 All discussion will then take place on GitHub to keep the development of momepy transparent.

 If you decide to contribute to the codebase, ensure that you are using an up-to-date `main` branch.
 The latest development version will always be there, including the documentation (powered by `sphinx`).